mayp0524/Kang-ChaeYoung/README.md

 # My abilities

-I' m able to use Premiere well and I'll study coloring programs in the future
+I'm able to use Premiere well and I'll study coloring programs in the future

 PROGRAMING LANGUAGE
 - JAVA